m-Py/jExp/README.md

 ### to be worked on
 1. pack everything into a proper namespace and reduce possible name space conflicts (see http://learn.jquery.com/using-jquery-core/avoid-conflicts-other-libraries/)
-1. Make Stimulus.waitEvent() more flexible
+2. Make Stimulus.waitEvent() more flexible
   + add callbacks that can react on any user-defined events!
-2. Add possibility to insert images
+3. Add possibility to insert images
-3. how to best implement addFeature()
+4. how to best implement addFeature()
-4. Set up Wiki and a tutorial
+5. Set up Wiki and a tutorial
+6. (see 2) implement possibility to use canvas OR html presentation, with canvas being default
+  + make this a Stimulus property; presentationType = "canvas" (default) or "html"

 ### minor